boardzilla/boardzilla-docs/docs/ui/appearance.md

 ---
 # Appearance

-Getting the layout for your game elements is only one part of the UI.
+Defining the [layout](layout) for your game elements is only one part of the UI.
 The other major piece is the appearance of each item.
 This is where you tell Boardzilla exactly what each item should look like.
 This is done by calling [`appearance`](../api/classes/GameElement#appearance) on the elements you want to set.
 Like layout, this is re-evaluated as the board changes, so if you want e.g. `Card`'s to appear differently when they're in the deck vs the field, you